Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 Anna Jameson's 1837 sketch of the St. Mary's Rapids at Sault Ste.
 Marie

-Anna Jameson's 1837 sketch of the St. Mary's Rapids—Baawitigong—where Gabriel and Marie Josephte likely met.
-This was the first major waypoint on the journey from the interior to Montreal.
+Anna Jameson's 1837 sketch of the St. Mary's Rapids — Baawitigong — where Gabriel and Marie Josephte likely met.
+This was the first major waypoint on the journey from the interior to Montreal, and the last for those heading into the pays d'en haut.

 The Records Follow the Routes